beratyil/Chess2AI/README.md

 # Chess AI
 Basic Chess AI written in Python 3.

 Uses the Alpha-Beta algorithm to search for the best move.
+From different than the original repo, I have implemented new heuristic functions.
+The reference of most of these heuristic functions are taken from "Programming A Computer For Playing Chess", Claude E. Shannon, 1949.

+I have seen some bugs related with Check-Mate and fix them.

+In order to make the game faster, I added new functionality to board class.

 <img src="./preview.png" width="200" alt="Python Chess AI Program">

 ## Getting started
-Chess-2

-In every five rounds, a black and a white squares turns into red and blue in random order.

-Blue square gives advantages to white
-Red square gives advantages to black

 ### Example Moves
 Moves should have the following format: